 Housing & Homelessness Poverty & Family Economics Tax Policy

-The coronavirus outbreak and the resulting economic crisis are falling hardest on the most vulnerable among us, including our nation’s children.
-It is disrupting every facet of children’s lives and we cannot yet know all of the negative and long-lasting implications it will have on children’s future success.
+The coronavirus outbreak and the resulting economic crisis are falling hardest on the most vulnerable among us, including our nation’s children, especially children of color.
+It is disrupting every facet of children’s lives and we cannot yet know all of the negative and long-lasting implications they will have on children’s future success.

 - A Better Child Tax Credit During the COVID-19 Crisis – The Century Foundation, May 2020

 - Why the Child Tax Credit Must be Expanded to Fight Child Poverty During and Beyond this Pandemic – Children’s Defense Fund, May 2020

 - Economic Security in Good Times and Bad: COVID-19 Demonstrates Why We Need a Child Allowance – Center for the Study of Social Policy, March 2020

 - The Case for Cash Allowances for Children during Economic Crises – Columbia University Center on Poverty & Social Policy, March 2020

 - Comparing Recent Income Maintenance Proposals – Columbia University Center on Poverty & Social Policy, February 2020